 During the 1850s, Melville supported his family by farming and writing stories for magazines.
 He traveled to Europe in 1856, where he saw his friend Hawthorne for the last time.
 During that visit, it was clear to Melville that his novel-writing career was finished.
 In 1857, after returning to New York still unnoticed by the literary public, he stopped writing fiction.
 He became a customs inspector, a job he held for twenty years, and began to write poetry.

-Melville died of a heart attack on September 28, 1891, at the age of 72.
-During the week of his death, The New York Times wrote: "There has died and been buried in this city…a man who is so little known, even by name, to the generation now in the vigor of life that only one newspaper contained an obituary account of him, and this was but of three or four lines."
-It wasn't until the 1920s that the literary public began to recognize Melville as one of America's greatest writers.
+Melville died of a heart attack on September 28, 1891 at the age of seventy-two.
+During the week of his death, the New York Times wrote: “There has died and been buried in this city […] a man who is so little known, even by name, to the generation now in the vigor of life that only one newspaper contained an obituary account of him, and this was but of three or four lines.”
+It wasn’t until the 1920s that the literary public began to recognize Melville as one of America’s greatest writers.